 The Fox “F” Grade double barreled shotgun was presented to President Roosevelt by the president of the Fox Gun Company and bears the inscription “Made Expressly for Hon.
 Theodore Roosevelt.”

-“We are extremely excited to have this shotgun on loan to the Panhandle-Plains Historical Museum,” said Carol Lovelady, director.“PPHM has long been known for having the best gun collection in Texas, but with the arrival of Teddy Roosevelt’s shotgun – considered a national treasure – the museum has become a destination for history buffs, gun collectors and Roosevelt scholars.”
+“We are extremely excited to have this shotgun on loan to the Panhandle-Plains Historical Museum,” museum director Carol Lovelady said.
+“PPHM has long been known for having the best gun collection in Texas, but with the arrival of Teddy Roosevelt’s shotgun – considered a national treasure – the museum has become a destination for history buffs, gun collectors and Roosevelt scholars.”

 The shotgun will be on display in PPHM’s Pioneer Hall for the summer and possibly longer, per the terms of the loan agreement with the Roselius family.